Catch Spring Fever in Kalamazoo

 Spring for a Fun Time Indoors

-You don’t have to spring for a movie at Flick’s Family Film Festival at Celebration Cinema, where kids 12 and under get in free to select movies and times.
+Catch a movie with Flick’s Family Film Festival at Celebration Cinema, where kids 12 and under get in free to select movies and times.

 Move It to a Museum

 Get your art on at the Kalamazoo Institute of Arts.
-Kids 12 and under are always free, and they will love all of the hands-on art activities in their downstairs Interactive Gallery after they’re done exploring the exhibits.
+Kids 12 and under are free (register online for tickets).

 Drive your car in for a homemade root beer and the best hot dog in town at The Root Beer Stand.